-A Big Alzheimer's Drug Study Is Proceeding Cautiously, Despite The Pandemic
+A Big Alzheimer's Drug Study Is Proceeding Cautiously Despite The Pandemic

 Medical research was an early casualty of the COVID-19 pandemic.